 Financial advisers could consider India from a few perspectives.

 Regional diversification within the core international investments of a portfolio.

 A tilt towards thematic investments, in this case, the trend for the growth of the middle-class across Asia, within the satellite portion of a portfolio.

 A growth allocation within either core or satellite portions of a portfolio.

 Direct investment in Indian companies (noting that the Indian market can be difficult to access)

 Direct investment in companies with business operations in India which are listed in Australia or internationally.

 Actively or passively managed funds that focus on Asia, themes relevant to Asia or India, or specifically focus on India.

-  For more information on investing in India or ETFS Reliance India Nifty 50 ETF (ASX code: NDIA), please speak to ETF Securities.
+For more information on investing in India or ETFS-NAM India Nifty 50 ETF (ASX code: NDIA), please speak to ETF Securities.

 3 Source: India 2030: exploring the Future; National Infrastructure Pipeline